Skyway666/Assignment-2--Pathfinding/index.md

 ## Subsystems

--Every important variable is load from an XML file named confing.xml
+·Every important variable is load from an XML file named confing.xml

--Maps are made with Tiled and loaded via XML
+·Maps are made with Tiled and loaded via XML

--The player can save/load the game by pressing F5/F6 (or “Continue” from the main menu)
+·The player can save/load the game by pressing F5/F6 (or “Continue” from the main menu)

--FPS can be capped to 30 or uncapped upon pressing F11.
+·FPS can be capped to 30 or uncapped upon pressing F11.
 The cap can also be changed from config file

--Game audio can be lowered or highered from the “Options” menu
+·Game audio can be lowered or highered from the “Options” menu

--Player can pause the game at any point by pressing P
+·Player can pause the game at any point by pressing P

--Player can press F8, F9 and F10 in order to enter the debug modes for UI, colliders and godmode
+·Player can press F8, F9 and F10 in order to enter the debug modes for UI, colliders and godmode

--Fying enemies pathfind to the player if the terrain is accessible, and ground enemies follow the player by jumping pits and platforms if they are able to do so
+·Fying enemies pathfind to the player if the terrain is accessible, and ground enemies follow the player by jumping pits and platforms if they are able to do so

--Adjacent colliders' lenght and height are measured in order to determine whether the ground enemies can jump over them or not
+·Adjacent colliders' lenght and height are measured in order to determine whether the ground enemies can jump over them or not

--There is a "main menu" in which the player can choose between starting a new game, continuing from the last saved point, modifying the game volume, consulting the credits, license and his/her maximum score and exiting
+·There is a "main menu" in which the player can choose between starting a new game, continuing from the last saved point, modifying the game volume, consulting the credits, license and his/her maximum score and exiting

 ## Links